ArjunS07/heroku-django-boilerplate/readme.md

 7. Rename the project:

-a.
-Run @[FredPerr](github.com/FredPerr)'s [script](https://github.com/FredPerr/django_super/blob/main/rename-project.py) (also included in this project) to rename most instances of the project name.
+    1. Run @[FredPerr](github.com/FredPerr)'s [script](https://github.com/FredPerr/django_super/blob/main/rename-project.py) (also included in this       project) to rename most instances of the project name.

     `python rename-project.py PROJECT_NAME`

-b.
-Manually rename the the `heroku_django_boilerplate` root folder
+    2. Manually rename the the `heroku_django_boilerplate` root folder

     At this stage, you might run into an `ImportError: Couldn't import Django`.
 Try deactivating your pipenv, deleting your `Pipfile.lock`, reactivating your pipenv, and reinstalling your dependencies.

 8. Update the `Procfile`:
 `web: gunicorn PROJECT_NAME.wsgi`

-9. Update your secret key
-`echo "SECRET_KEY=$(openssl rand -base64 32)" > .env`

-10. Test the local heroku server
+9. Test the local heroku server
 `heroku local` or `heroku local web`

 ### Deployment